Are you thinking about repiping your house?

 Leaking pipes can waste gallons of water every day.

 Besides the environmental costs, add up all that wasted water over a month, and you’ll see a higher water bill.
 Why throw money down the drain?

 You want to repipe your house.
+Now what happens?

 Here’s what happens next: